 For example, we may want to try a different UI.
 We can use the testing in production methodology to first test functionality via QA.
 After verification, we can use analytics tools to conduct A/B testing and collect data on real customers’ responses to the new functionality.
 (Consider managing your feature flags and your analytics independently—you’ll be able to integrate your flags with the analytics tools you already use and get the best of both worlds.
 We call this the “embrace don’t replace” philosophy.)

-All these benefits are massive, but of course, adopting a strategy like this also comes with challenges.
+All these benefits are massive, but adopting a strategy like this also comes with challenges.
 Let’s look into some of the difficulties you may need to overcome in order to test in production.

-Challenges in Testing in Production
+Challenges of Testing in Production

 Security Risks

-When dealing with testing in production, security can be one of the most thorniest issues to address.
+When dealing with testing in production, security can be one of the thorniest issues to address.
 We’re no longer only working with dummy data, but real live data.
 This reality increases the necessity of handling data appropriately, meaning we must be careful when we test using existing customer data.
 Data protection regulations are often severe.
 Some software requires HIPAA compliance and comes with extreme costs for violations.
 Others, especially in the financial industry, contain plenty of personally identifiable information (PII).
 Data leakage can result in major lawsuits and much worse.

 Consider limiting the amount of tools that have access to this data—the more places this PII is stored, the worse potential consequences may be for your organization.
 A tool such as CloudBees Feature Management provides this separation out-of-the-box by not requiring user data to be stored at all—in fact, it’s impossible to do so with its architecture.
-This makes it easier to comply with enterprise security requirements, and to protect your organization and its customers.
+This makes it easier to comply with enterprise security requirements and protect your organization and its customers.

 Required Maturity of Deployment Capabilities